maximlucasdev/portfolio/README.md

 </p>

 ### Hi!
 Welcome to my profile!
-I'm X_Shadow_, and I'm french<br/>
+I'm Arda, and I'm from macedonia<br/>
 I ❤ 🥖.<br/>
-I have a cat called pepsi which is really poggers: you can get a picture of him on [random.pepsi.xshadow.xyz](https://random.pepsi.xshadow.xyz)<br/>
+I have a dog called sara which is really poggers: you can get a picture of him on [random.pepsi.xshadow.xyz](https://random.pepsi.xshadow.xyz)<br/>
 Some people might know me as shaguette.<br/><br/>
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/I3I87ZFES)